-5 Step Guide To How To Make Mineral Water At Home:
+A 5-Step Guide To Making Mineral Water At Home

 It is important for you to understand that mineral water is different from filtered water.
 While filtered water is just free of dirt and bacteria, mineral water is pure and rich in life supporting minerals like calcium, magnesium, sodium and potassium.
 People might contradict that it is practically not possible to afford expensive cans of mineral water on a daily basis.
 And practically, this is a valid contradiction too.

 1. Filter Tap Water

 Filtering tap water is the first step to making mineral water at home.
 Water purification at home is not difficult.
 You can use your regular water purifier for this purpose.
 Take around 1 or 2 litres of tap water in a jar and transfer it to your water filter.
 Let the water get completely filtered.
 Once the water is purified, you need to transfer it into an open vessel.
 Make sure that the vessel is clean and free of any smell/odor.
 You can also look for specialized pitcher filters for mineral water.
 Reverse osmosis systems or under-sink water filtration systems can also help attain pure, filtered water.

 2. Add Baking Soda